-Vice President of Academic Affairs and Kenneth R. Perry Dean of the College, Dr. Timothy O'Rourke.
+Vice President for Academic Affairs and Kenneth R. Perry Dean of the College, Dr. Timothy O'Rourke.

 When Dr. Timothy O'Rourke stepped onto the Virginia Wesleyan campus as the new Vice President for Academic Affairs and Kenneth R. Perry Dean of the College in July 2007, he hit the ground running.

 Since his arrival, Virginia Wesleyan has hired nine new tenure-track faculty members (three of whom are Phi Beta Kappa), created a new instructional laboratory for its teacher education program, launched online registration, enhanced academic advising for students, introduced a new early alert system to assist students experiencing academic difficulty, channeled more funding into undergraduate research, established (in cooperation with Student Affairs) an academically rigorous orientation program for freshmen, and begun comprehensive reform of the curriculum in order to make it more engaging and demanding.
 The College also has embarked on a campus-wide capital modernization of the Hofheimer Library, to be completed by the start of the spring 2009 semester.